 This course covers the fundamental principles and procedures in the practice of real estate law.
 The student will be capable of assisting in most phases of residential real estate transactions.
-Functional skills acquired include reviewing and understanding real estate instruments and documents, title insurance binders and policies, surveys; assisting in the preparation and drafting of deeds, purchase and sales contracts, title affidavits, escrow agreements, use and occupancy agreements, notes, mortgages and related financing documents; and preparing for and attending residential closings.
-Prerequisite: PLSN101; Prerequisite or Corequisite: PLSN102
+Functional skills acquired include reviewing and understanding

-PLSN230 Contracts and Business Organizations 3 Credits
+PLSN230 Contracts and Business Organizations

-The graduate will have acquired a complete knowledge of the fundamental legal doctrines and principles of the law of contracts: will be familiar with the significant Articles of the Uniform Commercial Code governing Sales, Negotiable Instruments, Secured Transactions; will have acquired a fundamental and practical knowledge of agency law and employment law.
+The graduate will have acquired a complete knowledge of the fundamental legal doctrines and principles of the law of contracts; will be familiar with the significant Articles of the Uniform Commercial Code governing Sales, Negotiable Instruments, Secured Transactions; will have acquired a fundamental and practical knowledge of agency law and employment law.
 From a legal perspective, the graduate will also have a full understanding of the nature, characteristics, formation, operation and termination of the different for-profit business entities; as well as the legal, duties, rights and liabilities of persons associated with such organizations, and related legal actions.
-Functional skills acquired include assisting in the preparation of business contracts, employment agreements, and documents in the formation of such business entities including: drafting of articles of incorporation, corporate by-laws; preparing notices and minutes for meetings of the board of directors and shareholders: and drafting partnership agreements.
+Functional skills acquired include assisting in the preparation of business contracts, employment agreements, and documents in the formation of such business entities including: drafting of articles of incorporation, corporate by-laws; preparing notices and minutes for meetings of the board of directors and shareholders; and drafting partnership agreements.
 Prerequisite: PLSN101; Prerequisite or Corequisite: PLSN102